drunkwinter/MSFS2020.ARPC/README.md

 # MSFS2020.ARPC
+> [!NOTE]
+> **Microsoft has confirmed that this issue will be fixed in SU14 before the end of the year.**

 MSFS2020.ARPC is an open-source patch that fixes the sky colors in Microsoft Flight Simulator 2020 (MSFS2020) by replacing atmospheric coefficients, resulting in a more realistic sky rendering.

 This tool patches the atmospheric coefficients in-memory, without modifying any game files.
-As a result, it prevents the patch from being overwritten or the game breaking with updates and offers a simpler installation and removal process.
+As a result, it prevents the patch from being overwritten with updates and offers a simpler installation and removal process.

 This tool owes its existence to the discovery made by [Biology2394](https://forums.flightsimulator.com/u/Biology2394)/[FarukEroglu2048](https://github.com/FarukEroglu2048).
 See [credits](#credits).